Do Seating Arrangements have an Impact on Student Learning?

 Semi circular arrangement:

-A semi-circular arrangement can be effective when audio-visual aids, interactive boards, etc. are being used.
+A semi-circular seating arrangement can be effective when audio-visual aids, interactive boards, etc. are being used.
 This ensures clear visibility for every student.
 Teachers can maintain eye contact with all students and also check to see that they are being attentive.
-This arrangement can assist in controlling the class as students are in the open and their actions can more easily be observed.
+This arrangement can assist in managing the class flow as students are in the open and their actions can be observed.

 Round table arrangement:

 Planning to give the students some group work?
-A round table arrangement is probably your best option.
+A round table arrangement may be your best option.
 It encourages students to sit in friendly groups, facilitates free discussion and allows educators to monitor student work.
 However, the disadvantage is that there is high probability of students misbehaving when the teacher is not looking.
-Arrange the tables so that the teacher’s table is at the front and the round tables are lined up or arranged in a semi-circle to best allow the teacher visibility of all the tables.
+For best success, arrange the tables so that the teacher’s table is at the front and the round tables are lined up or arranged in a semi-circle to allow the teacher visibility of all the tables.

 Arranged seating vs. free seating